ARM-software/psa-api/doc/fwu/appendix/sra.rst

    *  -  DF.6, DF.7
       -  Device requests and downloads firmware update images from the update server.
    *  -  DF.8
-      -  Update client uses |API| to prepare the firmware images for update.
+      -  Update client uses |API| to prepare the candidate firmware images for update.
    *  -  DF.9
       -  Update service writes new firmware images into the firmware store's staging area.
    *  -  DF.10